-Infection occurs commonly with voiding dysfunction.
-The normal bladder is remarkably resistant to infection because of its ability to wash out and eliminate bacteria with every urination.
+Infection occurs commonly with pediatric dysfunctional elimination syndrome.
+The normal bladder is resistant to infection because of its ability to wash out and eliminate bacteria with every urination.
 If urine is held too long or is incompletely discharged, bacteria may increase.

 Urination occurs when we release the bladder by relaxing the sphincter.
 The cooperation between bladder and sphincter is carefully coordinated by the nervous system through a reflex arc centered in the base of the brain.

 Individuals cannot willfully contract the bladder muscle like they can the sphincter muscle.
 As children mature, they desire to control their bladders and not wet themselves.
 They learn to do this early in life by overriding the normal tendency of the sphincter to relax; they forcibly contract their sphincter instead and prevent urine from escaping.

 This forced contraction to hold urine back is a normal reaction and not particularly harmful.
 But if the child continues to maintain a contracted sphincter against a straining bladder, an unhealthy situation can develop as the two muscles strain against one another.
 Over time, the bladder wall may reach two to three times its normal thickness due to enlargement of the muscle fibers.

 Voiding dysfunction appears to be an acquired disorder, and the cause isn't always clear.
 Because proper voiding requires relaxation above all else, it's understandable that a busy child, anxious to get back to play, may not take the proper time to urinate.